Midnite Vultures: Release

 Midnite Vultures reached number 34 in the US, where it went gold, and also hit number 19 in the UK.
 As of July 2008, Midnite Vultures has sold 743,000 copies in the United States.

 The first promotional shows for the album came in late 1999, including a headlining performance at the first Coachella festival on October 9 alongside The Chemical Brothers, Rage Against the Machine and Tool.

 Beck had also appeared on the Saturday Night Live episode (dated December 4), The Tonight Show with Jay Leno, and the VH1!
 Fashion Show.

 During the following year Beck continued to tour, playing in the U.S., Japan, and at large European festivals such as Bizarre Festival, Reading and Leeds Festival and more, playing about 80 shows from January '00 until September '00.
-The "Vultures" tour was also the last tour featuring DJ Swamp as a part of Beck's touring band, whom he had been a part of since 1997.
+The "Vultures" tour was also the last tour featuring DJ Swamp as a part of Beck's touring band, which he had been a part of since 1997.

 The first 500,000 copies came in a digipak.

 A thirty-second segment of "Beautiful Way" has been bundled with Windows ME as a demo song for Windows Media Player 7, under the name "beck.asf".
 The song showcased Media Player's Internet integration by displaying a clickable image link.